Early Spring Flowers to Brighten Your Garden After Winter

 Tulips

-As much as I love them, tulips are not deer resistant and some varieties don’t return as well as other spring flowering bulbs.
-I still grow them but spray them religiously with deer repellent from the moment they peek through the ground.
+As much as I love them, tulips are not deer resistant, and some varieties don’t return as reliably as other spring-flowering bulbs.
+I still grow them every year, but I spray them regularly with deer repellent from the moment they break through the soil.

 - Hardiness Zone: 3-8